LeratoMalatji/EndToEnd-TestFrameWork/README.md

                 ```bash
                 data.properties - is a file to drive external data to the framework like url ,broswer name , jdbc url    ,passwords
                 and Database username ect...
+                ExtentReportData - all info needed for external report for the Index.hml file , like Tester name , Project name, and Document name etc..
                 ```
             * #### utility
             ```bash